GaloisInc/cardano-network-service-assurance/TODO/tracing-analysis.md

 ## Brainstorming for an Ideal Tracing System ##

+We list here features we might like in a future (idealized) tracing system.

+**CAVEATS**:
-We list here features we might like in a future (idealized) tracing system; some of these features currently exist to lesser or greater degrees in the system.
-(We leave out implementation issues.)
-Some of these are speculative; not all may be necessary.
+ - Some of these features currently exist to lesser or greater degrees in the system.
+ - We leave out implementation issues.
+ - Some of these are speculative.
+ - Not all may be necessary.

 Here's the list:

 - Documentation and usability
   - We want to be able to enumerate all *traces*